0xsend/send-info-docs/WARP.md

   - buildSidebarTree(): walks docs/ and returns a section→[{id, title}] map.
     - Title per item is derived from frontmatter.title or the first H1.
     - Custom ordering is applied per section (e.g., welcome, send-token, send-mobile-apps, canton-wallet, finance, miscellaneous, legal).
-    - The docs/features folder is intentionally surfaced under Send Apps (nested under send-mobile-apps) rather than a top-level "features" section.
+    - The docs/features folder is intentionally surfaced under the Send App section (nested under send-mobile-apps) rather than a top-level "features" section.

 - Layout, hero, and ToC
   - components/DocsLayout.jsx
     - Determines if we’re on home or section landing and shows a hero grid (navigationCards for home; section-mapped hero for landings).
     - On article routes, shows breadcrumbs, content, and a right-hand ToC from extracted H2/H3.
   - components/SidebarNav.jsx
-    - Renders curated sections, handles expansion state, highlights the active route, and nests “Features” under Send Apps.
+    - Renders curated sections, handles expansion state, highlights the active route, and nests “Features” under Send App.
   - components/mdx/Callout.jsx
     - Visual component used by admonition→Callout transformation.